ehowey/gatsby-theme-catalyst/README.md

 ### Changing logo sizes

 A common change you will need to make is to the logo size.
 The logo sizes are managed in the following location: `...src/gatsby-plugin-theme-ui/sizes.js`.
 In many cases the size of your logo will control the size of your navbar/header.
 There is also an option in the sizes file which can override the auto height inherited from content and specify a fixed height.

-### Advanced development and contributing

-You can use this main repository to do advanced development work using yarn workspaces.
-Fork this repository.
-Clone a local copy of your fork and get to work!
-I would love to see what you make happen!

 ## Philosophy - Less is More